AlexanderBlankenstein/WebGL-Particles/readme.txt

--the s key alternates between Age Variation (0/5/10) -the m key alternates between Repeating Particles (Yes/No) -the p key alternates between showing the Path (No/Yes)
+-the s key alternates between Age Variation (0/5/10) -the m key alternates between Repeating Particles (Yes/No) -the p key alternates between showing the Path (No/Yes) -the c key alternates between particle Colour (Red/Green/Blue/magenta/White) [Only In Part 2]